 There are several tools available only to moderators.
 The moderator can hide a specific comment by clicking the grey eye icon.
 By clicking the star icon, the moderator will mark this post.
-This can be helpful in the export where there is an option to filter only the marked messages, for example the most interesting answers.
+This can be helpful in the export where there is an option to filter only the marked messages, for example, the most interesting answers.

 If you need a complete overview of the project progress, the following table might be helpful.
 Go to project overview and click the Activity table link.

 The overview shows all respondents in rows and all activities in columns.
-There is a breakdown Entered / Completed / Number of comments for each activity and respondent.
+There is a breakdown of Entered / Completed / Number of comments for each activity and respondent.

 Entered: means respondent visited the activity at least once.

 Completed: means they clicked the Publish button in the diary, or the Complete button in the poll.
-Please note that text pages, bulletin boards or chats cannot be completed because they don’t have the specific action button to finalize the task.
+Please note that text pages, bulletin boards, or chats cannot be completed because they don’t have the specific action button to finalize the task.

 Comments: represents the number of comments for each respondent’s activity.

 The list of respondents and their activities can be very long in some projects, so that’s why we added the ‘Export to Excel’ function so you can download the table and process it locally on your computer.

 We are continuously adding new features to Collabito, so this document may change over time.
 We recommend you check our changelog from time to time; or sign up for our newsletter!